Korg Modwave ► 200+ custom sounds

 Via Instant Buy & Download:

-You will receive all the sounds from my Youtube & Soundcloud demos plus extra sounds.
-This is 180 performances + bonus variations, which means there is over 230 performances in total, which translates into more than 250 unique patches / sounds in total.
+You will receive all the sounds from all my demos plus extra.
+This is 180 “performances” (as Korg calls them) + bonus variations, which means there is over 230 performances in total, which translates into more than 250 unique patches / sounds in total.
 A “performance” may be just a single sound, or it may contain two sounds which are layered or split into left and right zone of the keyboard.
 If you dislike a layer, you can deactivate it.
 If you like a layer, you can extract it from the performance and use it as a single sound or copy & paste it into any other performance.
 You will also receive separate midi files of the sequences that I play in my demos.
 You can load the sequences into your DAW and pair them with the corresponding sounds (or any other sounds you choose!).

 What format / import method?:

 My presets come under the name “WCOG” in a library ready to be imported to your Native plugin or your hardware Korg via your Modwave Editor.
-My sequences come in “.mid” format and can be imported to your DAW (just an option).
+My sequences come in “.mid” format (Standard MIDI Format) and can be imported to your DAW (just an option).

 What genre / style?:

 There is no one style.
 It’s a wide variety of sounds that are meant to inspire and make you look at the synth in a different light.
 Some patches are bread & butter, some offbeat – they’re the result of me trying to find the limits of the instrument and give you a great freedom of choice of timbres and dynamics.
 To keep the patches interesting yet not too complicated, many of them have two layers but none of them uses the mod-sequencer, so you have the freedom to record & add the knob movements into the sequencer as you like.
-In most of the patches the red macro knobs control the EQ.
+In majority of the patches the red macro knobs control the EQ.
 Most patches have the kaoss pad assigned, but not each & every one of them.

 Any external stuff?: